splash-img-tpt

 Home / Floré Blog

-Finding out you have a parasite can be distressing, especially when you consider the fact that parasites can lead to a variety of health problems.
-One of the most common signs of a parasite includes gastrointestinal issues (i.e. bloating, gas, constipation, diarrhea, nausea, and stomach pain).
+Finding out you have a parasite can be distressing, especially when you consider that parasites can lead to a variety of health problems.
+One of the most common signs of a parasite is gastrointestinal issues (e.g., bloating, gas, constipation, diarrhea, nausea, and stomach pain).

 Within these three main types, you'll find specific parasites you may have heard of like tapeworms, lice, bedbugs, Giardia, mosquitos, and scabies.